xinyi-wong/data/README.md

 ### 📑Dataset

 The dataset used for this project is the **UCI Cardiotocography dataset**, which contains 2,000+ CTG traces recorded from expectant mothers.
-The dataset includes features such as:
+The dataset includes medical features such as:

 - **LB (Baseline Heart Rate)**: The resting heart rate of the fetus.
 - **AC (Accelerations)**: Short bursts of increased heart rate.